campim/DSACPP/README.md

 **7. countingsort.cpp :** Counting sort algorithm, create an array of values counting occurrence of values in an index, using random STL vector of integers.

+**8. quicksort.cpp :** Quick sort algorithm, using STL vector of integers and random generated numbers to fill it, we use the rightmost element as pivot, and recursion.

 LICENSING